Cound: A river port and railway

 What is now the Riverside Inn, formerly the Cound Lodge Inn, on the A458 was built as a house in the early 18th century facing the river Severn and is listed Grade 2.
 It was an alehouse by 1745 serving turnpike traffic on the road which then ran between the inn and the river and would have also served boatmen on the river which at that time was a thriving waterway with a wharf at the location.
 The Shrewsbury-Much Wenlock road was diverted to its current alignment to the south of the building at some time before the construction of the Severn Valley Railway line (now disused) in 1862 and hence the former back of the house (south) has become the entrance front.

 The building of the railway line and station commenced in 1858 and opened for trade in 1862 but never handled much in the way of passengers, mostly specialising in freight traffic.
 Mainly wool skeins, agricultural produce and specifically coal, from the busy collieries of Alveley and Highley, were the principal sources of revenue.
 The railway was closed in 1963 as an early casualty of the Beeching Axe.
 A station was provided at Cound in 1934 at Cound Halt on a continuation of the Severn Valley Railway from Ironbridge to Shrewsbury.
 Cound station was halfway between the stations at Cressage and Berrington at the point where the railway skirted adjacent to the River Severn.
 Although the railway was closed as a result of the Beeching cuts, the station had been previously scheduled for closure and was closed in 1963 before the publication of the inaugural Beeching report.

 Cound today

 The Cound Trout Fishery occupies a worked out and flooded sand and gravel quarry works alongside the main road.
 Upper Cound is a more compact group of dwellings and farms.
 Three new dwellings have been built opposite Cound Farm on a previously allocated housing site and there are plans entered for residential conversions of adjacent farm buildings.

 After lengthy negotiations with English Heritage and local planning authorities several high value executive houses have been built in the Hall's grounds with a secure gated entrance between the estate's original gatehouses.

 Governance

 Parish

 Cound parish council has nine elected members.

 County

 Cound lies within an electoral division of Shropshire Council.

 Westminster

-Cound is within the Shrewsbury and Atcham parliamentary constituency, represented since 2005 by Daniel Kawczynski of the Conservative Party.
+Cound is within the Shrewsbury and Atcham parliamentary constituency, represented since 2024 by Julia Buckley of the Labour Party.